aviket/streamlit_folium/README.md

 - Load and display corresponding GeoJSON boundaries (if available).
 - Marker popup tooltip for quick identification.

-Choose a city from the sidebar.

-View its location on an interactive map.

-Load and display corresponding **GeoJSON boundaries** (if available).

-Marker popup tooltip for quick identification.

 ## 🛠️ How to Run This App Locally